 Sedalia real estate is some of the most expensive in North Carolina, although Sedalia house values don't compare to the most expensive real estate in the U.S.

-Sedalia is a blue-collar town, with 35.80% of people working in blue-collar occupations, while the average in America is just 27.7%.
+Because occupations involving physical labor dominate the local economy, Sedalia is generally considered to be a blue-collar town.
+35.80% of the Sedalia workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Sedalia is a town of sales and office workers, service providers, and transportation and shipping workers.
 There are especially a lot of people living in Sedalia who work in office and administrative support (16.05%), sales jobs (10.62%), and food service (9.38%).

 As is often the case in a small town, Sedalia doesn't have a public transportation system that people use for their commute.